MINIMUM CRITERIA FOR NON-PRESSURIZED WATER SYSTEMS (DRY HYDRANTS/DRAFTING SITES)

 4. A Water Usage Agreement that allows the fire department to use the water and equipment for fire-fighting operations as well as testing and training is required.
 The Bureau would appreciate it if the agreement contained a provision that the Bureau is notified if the agreement is canceled.
 The parties to the agreement will be the fire department and the owner of the real property and/or the water right holder.
 This is needed for water on private property and/or in situations where the water right holder could restrict use of water.

-5. A Design Worksheet based on the 1999 Edition of NFPA 1142 B-5.3.3 or equivalent that produces a total head loss of less than 20 feet should be available for review.
+5. A Design Worksheet based on the 1999 Edition or newer of NFPA 1142 B-5.3.3 or equivalent that produces a total head loss of less than 20 feet should be available for review.
 This is needed for dry hydrants.

 6. Positive Identification of the dry hydrants and/or drafting site by reflective sign.
-(See figure B-5.3(b) in NFPA 1142 1999 Edition).
+(See figure B-5.3(b) in NFPA 1142 1999 Edition or newer).
 It will be the responsibility of the fire department and/or property owner to name each pumper connection or drafting site.
 The Bureau would prefer unique names within the graded area.
 The name will be used to identify the supply in Bureau publications.
 This is required for both dry hydrants and drafting sites.

 8. Fire Department must agree to test dry hydrants at least annually.
-Test should follow that recommended in Figure B-5.4.1. of the 1999 Edition of NFPA 1142.
+Test should follow that recommended in Figure B-5.4.1. of the 1999 Edition or newer of NFPA 1142.
 Test must include pump test and backflushing.
 Test results must be available for Bureau review.
 It's highly recommended that the sites be inspected at least quarterly by the owner or fire department.
 This is needed for dry hydrants.